top of page

 IMG_9498_edited_edited_edited.jpg

-My nomination as Fellow of the Royal Institution of Chartered Surveyors, or other professional and academic credentials like panel memberships at leading German research institutes or lecturer at the Akademie der Immobilienwirtschaft are just part of a life long learning committment.
+My Fellowship at the Royal Institution of Chartered Surveyors, various panel memberships at leading German research institutes or lecturing at Real Estate Institutes are rather a life long learning privilege and pleasure than a commitment.

-Being allowed to operate across both, board-level strategy and operational execution - to adapt to different international culture- and organizational styles and to anticipate and respond to ever changing market dynamics is what fascinates me about the real estate industry to this day.
-Tbc...
+Being allowed to operate across both, board-level strategy and operational execution, to adapt to different international culture and organizational styles and to anticipate and respond to ever changing market dynamics is what fascinates me about the real estate business to this day.

 bottom of page